 Independence of the particle size on the weight fraction of solids.

 When comparing our instrument with competing technologies / instruments claiming the same functionality, PLEASE be aware of necessity of having verification tests.
-Equilibrium dilution test is the most appropriate for characterizing concentrated systems.
-The tested instrument should provide the same value of the particle size and zeta potential for various volume fraction of the same concentrated system, IF dilution performed with the equilibrium supernate.
-Failure to provide such tests from the highest to the lowest limit of the claimed concentration range, means that such instrument is not validated.
+Evidently, the equilibrium dilution test is the most appropriate for characterizing concentrated systems.
+The tested instrument should provide the same value of the particle size and zeta potential while measuring various volume fraction of the same concentrated system, IF dilution performed with the equilibrium supernate.
+Consequently, failure to provide such tests from the highest to the lowest limit of the claimed concentration range, discards particular instrument for the planned application.

-We have conducted such tests with variety of dispersions.
-Results for concentrated TiO2 at 45.9% vl and Silica Ludox TM at 31.2% vl are presented in our book Dukhin, A.S. and Goetz, J.P.
-“Characterization of Liquids, Nano- and Micro-particulates, and Porous Bodies using Ultrasound”, Edition 3, Elsevier, 571 pages, 765 references, (2017).
+We conducted such tests with variety of dispersions.
+Consequently, our book Dukhin, A.S. and Goetz, J.P.
+“Characterization of Liquids, Nano- and Micro-particulates, and Porous Bodies using Ultrasound”, Edition 3, Elsevier, 571 pages, 765 references, (2017) presents such results for concentrated TiO2 at 45.9% vl and Silica Ludox TM at 31.2% vl.